2 Best Ear Training Apps of 2026 (For Bassists & Musicians)

 Whether you want to perform live shows, record in the studio, compose, or improvise, you need to have good ears—a functional ear.
 And to get good ears, you need to develop certain fundamental skills in the best way possible.

 I’ve been taught ear training to bass players and improvisers for years.
 And, the right tools made a huge difference.
-These are the two I keep coming back to.

 Let’s get to the list.